DrSergey84/RoboND-Kinematics/followME.md

 average intersection over union for the hero is 0.24947350865882728 number true positives: 176, number false positives: 4, number false negatives: 125
 ```
-it is worth trying to icrease the number of epics as it is clearly seen on the images that the evaluation loss just starts to converge to some small value around epic 5.
+it is worth trying to icrease the number of epics as it looks like that the evaluation loss just starts to converge to some small value around epic 5.

 ![image](./training_curve.png)